-'Hundreds' of Russian mercenaries in Bamako, EU confirms
+'Hundreds' of Russian mercenaries in Mali, EU confirms

 In the meantime, EU countries are preparing to blacklist Malian individuals and entities linked to the junta.

-They are also planning wider sanctions to "align" with those of the Economic Community of West African States (ECOWAS), which recently imposed a travel and economic blockade on Mali.
+They are also planning wider sanctions to "align" with those of the Economic Community of West African States, which recently imposed a travel and economic blockade on their neighbour.

-Wagner Group's arrival in Mali comes in times of high tension between Nato and Russia in a return to Cold War-type geopolitics.
+Wagner Group's arrival in Mali comes amid high tension between Nato and Russia in a return to Cold War-type geopolitics.

+"We are witnessing a growing presence of our strategic competitors from the Sahel to the Horn of Africa," the EU foreign service recently said in its draft 'Strategic Compass', a defence white paper.

 Some of the Mali coup plotters were trained in Russia and Russian geologists have conducted field missions in Mali, according to reports.